Romanesque Prague Architecture (or Norman)

 If you are from England then you can see examples of Romanesque architecture in most major cities.
-It’s just that we don’t call it Romanesque, we call it “Norman” so you are in the period after the year 1066.
+It’s just that we don’t call it Romanesque, we call it “Norman” so you are in the period roughly between 800 and 1150.

 This was really the first style in central Europe (western Europe had the pre-Romanesque Carolingian period) that was architecturally strong enough to design large buildings and as the most important buildings of the time were churches then it’s not surprising that these are the examples that remain today.
 It’s not correct to use the term “Neo” with Romanesque.
 The correct term would be “Revival”.
 You might be surprised to know that the Natural History Museum in London is an example of a Romanesque Revival building (1879).

 Places to See Romanesque Prague Architecture

 If you want to see the best example of Romanesque Prague architecture then head to Prague Castle and spend some time in the ST George Basilica.
 The basement area of the Old Royal Palace at Prague Castle is also Romanesque.
 The only other visible Romanesque Prague structures are the Rotundas of ST Longin (Off Stepanska in the New Town), ST Martins (Vysehrad – Pictured Above) and the Holy Cross (junction of Konviktska and Karoliny Svetle).

 It’s the sign of the fortune of an area that if a Romanesque church remains then it usually meant that the area was impoverished during the Gothic period as no reconstruction was performed.
 In the case of Romanesque Prague, the ST George Basilica remained untouched as work on the newer Gothic ST Vitus Cathedral had started.

 I spent so long reading, learning and presenting architectural details of the city that I decided to offer a specialised tour.
 This is mainly for people who want to understand why the central part of Prague looks the way it does.
 Read more about the Prague Architecture Tour.